MaxRan92/StockBook/README.md

 ## Future Features:

+* ### Chart Time Interval Selection
+One of the first feature I would like to implement is the possibility to select different time interval for the stock price chart.

 * ### Timezone choice
 All the live market data are in UTC time zone.
 A future useful feature would be to give the possibility to choose time zone during user registration, so that the timestamps can be all converted accordingly.